 Figure 7: Effect of vehicle size on children’s TOI.
 The children group’s mean TOI for each initial distance is shown as a function of vehicle size (car, bus).
 TOI refers to the temporal distance relative to the gap center, such that 0.2 s refers to 1.6 m when the vehicle speed is 30 km/h (8.3 m/s).
 Asterisks represent statistically significant inter-mean differences for vehicles at each initial distances.
 One asterisk represents one inter-mean difference, and two asterisks represent two or more inter-mean differences.
 Error bars indicate SD.
 This figure was reprinted with permission from Chung et al.15.

-Table 1: Interaction effects of vehicle size and gap size in children.
-The mean (SD) time of gap entry times are provided for vehicle size and gap size.
-The gap entry time is defined as the time the participant takes to enter the gap.
+Table 1: Interaction effects of vehicle size and gap size in children.Children’s mean TOI as function of vehicle size and gap size

+Note.
+Values are given in means(Standard deviations).

 DISCUSSION: